In this post, we’ll take an in-depth look at the 11 best mastering compressor & processor plugins, with two free extras!

-- Link Knob: adjust the amount of compression added to the track.
+Adjust the amount of compression added to the track.
 Choose to have it in split, left, right, mid, stereo, or a combination of all with the link control.

-- Upsampling: up to eight times upsampling for an even more precise sound.
+Up to eight times upsampling for an even more precise sound.
 Also, bother to look at the CPU as you increase it because it can strain your computer.

-- Parallel Compression Fader: if you can’t get the perfect dynamics from the plugin, you also have the built-in option to try parallel compression.
+If you can’t get the perfect dynamics from the plugin, you also have the built-in option to try parallel compression.
 Bring it up to blend the dry signal back into the plugin.

 Character and Sound:

 The Mastering Compressor needs few tweakings before sounding gorgeous.
 By applying no odd-harmonics distortion, the resulting sound is a gentle compression that pleases the listener.
 Its advanced algorithm also ensures no pumping, making your tracks sound natural and musical.
 If you’re looking for character, on the other hand, that’s also easy to accomplish.
 The feedforward detection brings a more aggressive approach that emphasizes even harmonics and brings warmth to the sound.